olumeedee/-Student-Management-Api-Restx/README.md

 # Student-Management-Api-Restx
 <p style="font-size:20px;">The Student Management API is a RESTful API that allows you to manage students, courses, and enrollments.
-It's built with Flask and Flask-RESTful and can be accessed through the following endpoint you will be getting below the intro</p>
+It's built with Flask and Flask-RESTx.
+The active site is deployed at the following address https://olu-student-management-api.herokuapp.com/</p>

 <div></div>